 Analyzing the usage patterns of the participants as they interacted with MACH, we noticed that participants from Group 2 and Group 3 spent an equal amount of time interacting with MACH.
 Even though participants could have terminated the session after a single interaction, all the participants in Group 2 and 3 interacted with MACH on average 1.66 times during their sessions.
 Participants rated the human-like appearance of the virtual agent very highly.
 Most of the participants mentioned that if the virtual agent had been a cartoon; they might not have taken the interview experience very seriously.
 A majority of the participants felt that the virtual agent was responding to them as they spoke.
 Having a character that listened and paid attention was deemed useful by most of the participants.
-The system flow of MACH was very complicated, allowing participants to navigate in many possible ways during their interaction.
-However, most of the participants rated the usability of the system very highly (average System Usability Score = 80).
+The system flow of MACH was very complicated, allowing participants rated the usability of the system very highly (average System Usability Score = 80).
 Participants found feedback on most of the nonverbal variables useful.
-Speaking rate and smile information were rated to be the least helpful feedback.
+Speaking rate and smile information were rated to be the most useful features, whereas the transcription of the interview was rated to be the least helpful feedback.